HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/cp_config_os_connect_to_cp_server.md

-# Enabling Opensearch Metrics to connect to a Component Pack server {#cp_config_es_connect_to_cp_server .task}
+# Enabling OpenSearch Metrics to connect to a Component Pack server {#cp_config_es_connect_to_cp_server .task}

-For the Opensearch Metrics component to work with HCL Connections Component Pack, you must run a script on the Component Pack system to set the Opensearch server base URL in Highway.
-Also, WebSphere Application Server, which hosts the Metrics component, must run Java 8 and use an SSL client certificate when sending HTTPS requests to Opensearch on the Component Pack system.
+For the OpenSearch Metrics component to work with HCL Connections Component Pack, you must run a script on the Component Pack system to set the OpenSearch server base URL in Highway.
+Also, WebSphere Application Server, which hosts the Metrics component, must run Java 8 and use an SSL client certificate when sending HTTPS requests to OpenSearch on the Component Pack system.

 Make sure that secure connections are established in your deployment, as explained in [Forcing traffic to use TLS 1.2](../secure/t_admin_common_forcing_tls.md).

-**Important:** Elasticsearch Metrics requires that the WebSphere Application Server is running Java 8.
-If you have a new Filenet deployment and you temporarily switched to Java 6 to update FileNet components after applying Connections 6.0 CR1, make sure that you switch back to Java 8 before you start the following procedure.
+**Important:** OpenSearch Metrics requires that the WebSphere Application Server is running Java 8.
+If you have a new FileNet deployment and you temporarily switched to Java 6 to update FileNet components after applying Connections 6.0 CR1, make sure that you switch back to Java 8 before you start the following procedure.

 1. If your single sign-on solution includes IBM Security Access Manager, SiteMinder, or SPNEGO with SiteMinder, update the URLs that require basic authentication to include /metricssc/configsetter by referring to the appropriate topic: